 What is the main difference between CV and resume?

 In a nutshell, there are two different types of application documents: curriculum vitae vs resume.
-The major difference between them is their purpose, length, content and scope of application, because these documents are not always interchangeable.
-CV is a static and thorough document that covers all your career, education and personal history whereas a resume is a common one-page customizable summary of main skills, abilities, education and professional background relevant to a desired position.
+The major difference between them is their purpose, length, content, and scope of application because these documents are not always interchangeable.
+A CV is a static and thorough document that covers all your career, education and personal history whereas a resume is a common one-page customizable summary of main skills, abilities, education and professional background relevant to the desired position.